Rhumi 1: India’s First Reusable mobile hybrid rocket

 Rhumi-1 is classified as a sounding rocket.
 During its first launch, it achieved a height of 35 kilometres and returned to Earth within a few seconds after carrying out multiple experiments.
 The rocket carried 3 CubeSats and 50 picosatellites in the suborbital trajectory.
 These satellites will carry out research and observations mainly focused on global warming and climate change.

 The Rhumi-1 rocket is itself a piece of high-end aerospace technology.
 The rocket combines both the liquid oxidiser and solid fuel propulsion system.
-The rocket is equipped with a mobile launch system, enabling it to be easily launched from anywhere.
+For comparison the most powerful rocket on Earth ‘SpaceX Starship’ uses Liquid oxygen and methane as propellent.
+Rhumi-1 rocket is also equipped with a mobile launch system, enabling it to be easily launched from anywhere.

 The company Space Zone India, founded by Anand Megalingam, has the initiative of reducing the financial burden of space exploration and designing reusable rockets to make rocket launches environmentally friendly.
 It also aims to spread awareness about rocket science among the students.